Historical Tour of Rodriguez and Erickson Bicycles (R+E Cycles)

-My name is Dan Towle and I've been the owner of Rodriguez Bicycles (R+E Cycles) since 1993.
+Dan Towle and I've been the owner of Rodriguez Bicycles (R+E Cycles) since 1993.
 That means that I've owned the company even longer than Angel did!
 While writing this page for the site, I realized: things that seemed like they happened yesterday actually occurred decades ago.
 I had to do the math to believe how many years it's been!

 Rodriguez Bicycle Company remains a Seattle cycling institution as well as a leader in the cycling industry.
 We have persevered through some of the worst times, and pioneered in the areas of bicycle fit and manufacturing for over four decades now.

 As I update this page it's Feb.
 28, 2015.
 Our custom bike queue is full of orders, and we are smack dab in the middle of a ginormous run of Bushnell® eccentrics.
 Orders are pouring in daily from all over the world.
 Inventory has been counted, and we're ready for another incredible season here in Seattle!

 This is a historical tour, so let me get historical here.
 When you choose to buy a bicycle, you are actually choosing to buy the staff of that shop.
 This is the best staff in the history of R+E Cycles, and I think the entire industry.
 Everyone here has been here a long time now, and this is their career of choice.
 If you want a bicycle, there is no better time or place than Rodriguez Bicycle Company right now